inlivedev/inlive-website/content/docs/tutorial/tutorial-building-viewer-counter-widget-with-real-time-widget-api/index.md

 The `updateViewerCounterUI` function will receive a counter value and check if the type is number.
 This check can also be useful for checking whether the value actually exists and is not undefined.
 After receiving the updated counter value, the text content of the element that has a viewer-counter ID is updated and we have successfully updated the counter to the UI.
 If you want to test the counter, try to open the page in a new tab or new window.
 You will see the counter value change.

-If you have read until this point, congratulations you have finished the tutorial of building a simple viewer counter widget using inLive real-time widget API.
+If you have read until this point, congratulations you have finished the tutorial of building a simple viewer counter widget using inLive Real-Time Widget API.